With British government, parliament and people divided, disorderly Brexit looms

 Such is the volatility of Brexit news from London that some traders have stepped away from sterling - which has seesawed on Brexit news since the 2016 referendum.

-Sterling fell toward $1.30.
+Sterling fell towards $1.30.
 The EU said a no-deal would disrupt financial markets and have an impact on liquidity.

 Automaker Ford also sounded the alarm bells, saying it would have to consider what actions to take to protect its business in the event of a no-deal Brexit.